 Codes and Frequencies

 HINOTCOVE is a recoded variable created by the National Center for Health Statistics (NCHS) and included in the original NHIS public use data.
 HINOTCOVE, like other recoded health insurance variables in these data, is based on responses to a series of questions and on back editing carried out by NCHS staff.
 For the 1997 sample only, HINOTCOVE is constructed by IPUMS NHIS staff using back edited variables from the original NHIS public use data.
-The component variables used by IPUMS NHIS staff are available in IPUMS NHIS as HIPRIVATEE, HIMILITE, HIMCAIDE, HIMCAREE, HISTATEE, and HIOTHGOVE.
+The component variables used by IPUMS NHIS staff are available in IPUMS NHIS as HIPRIVATEE, HIMILITE, HIMCAIDE, HIMCAREE, HICHIPE, HISTATEE, and HIOTHGOVE.

 In the 1998-1999 NHIS public use sample Codebooks, the NCHS defined the HINOTCOVE population as "persons who did not report having health care coverage at the time of the interview under private health insurance (from employer or workplace, purchased directly, or through a State, local government or community program), Medicare, Medicaid, public assistance, a State-sponsored health plan, other government programs, or military health plan (includes VA, CHAMPUS, TRICARE, and CHAMP-VA).
-Private plans that provide only extra cash while hospitalized, or pay for only one type service such as nursing home care, accidents or dental care are not considered as coverage.
-Persons with Indian Health Service coverage only are considered uninsured."
+Private plans that provide only extra cash while hospitalized or pay for only one type service such as nursing home care, accidents or dental care are not considered as coverage.
+Persons with only Indian Health Service coverage are considered uninsured."

-In the 2000-forward NHIS public use Codebooks, the NCHS defined the HINOTCOVE as "persons who did not report having health care coverage at the time of the interview under private health insurance (from employer or workplace, purchased directly, or through a State, local government or community program), Medicare, Medicaid, Children's Health Insurance Program, a State-sponsored health plan, other government programs, or military health plan (includes VA, CHAMPUS, TRICARE, and CHAMP-VA)."
+In the 2000-2018 NHIS public use Codebooks, the NCHS defined the HINOTCOVE population as "persons who did not report having health care coverage at the time of the interview under private health insurance (from employer or workplace, purchased directly, or through a State, local government or community program), Medicare, Medicaid, Children's Health Insurance Program, a State-sponsored health plan, other government programs, or military health plan (includes VA, CHAMPUS, TRICARE, and CHAMP-VA)."
 As noted in the 2000-forward Field Representative's Manual, private health insurance excludes single service plans (i.e., plans that provide "for only one type of service," such as dental care, vision care, prescriptions, or cancer treatment).
 As in 1998-1999, "private plans that only provide extra cash while hospitalized" were not classified as constituting coverage, and persons with Indian Health Service coverage only were considered uninsured.

-The NCHIS definitions of the uninsured quoted above can be operationalized in terms of variables included in IPUMS NHIS.
+The NCHS definitions of the uninsured quoted above can be operationalized in terms of variables included in IPUMS NHIS.
 In brief, the uninsured are people who do not have affirmative responses (code "2") in any of several recoded variables included in the original NHIS public use files.
 These recode-based variables incorporate extensive back editing by the Agency staff.

 A code of "yes" in the following bulleted recoded variables means that the person is insured, and thus is not uninsured: